ankitsolanki-multidots/restapi/README.md

 ];
 ```
 ### Request authentication using JWT
 You can check for presence of auth token in API request.
-You need to define a flag `isauth` to `true` or `false`.
+You need to define a flag `isAuthorizationRequired` to `true` or `false`.
 For example,
 ```php
 'router' => [
         'routes' => [